Documentation Home

 You can also run ML_SCORE on the training dataset and a labeled test dataset and compare results to ensure that the test dataset is representative of the training dataset.
 A high score on a training dataset and low score on a test dataset indicates that the test data set is not representative of the training dataset.
 In this case, consider adding rows to the training dataset that better represent the test dataset.

-HeatWave AutoML supports a variety of scoring metrics to help you understand how your model performs across a series of benchmarks.
-For ML_SCORE parameter descriptions and supported metrics, see Section 3.15.8, “ML_SCORE”.
+MySQL HeatWave AutoML supports a variety of scoring metrics to help you understand how your model performs across a series of benchmarks.
+The metric you select to score the model must be compatible with the task type and the target data.
+See Optimization and Scoring Metrics.

-Before running ML_SCORE, ensure that the model you want to use is loaded; for example:
+Before running ML_SCORE, you must train, and then load the trained model you want to use for scoring.

 mysql> CALL sys.ML_MODEL_LOAD(@census_model, NULL);

-The following example runs ML_SCORE to compute model quality using the balanced_accuracy metric:
+The following example uses the accuracy metric to compute model quality:

-• heatwaveml_bench.census_validate is the fully qualified name of the validation dataset table (schema_name.table_name).
+• census_data.census_validate is the fully qualified name of the validation dataset table (schema_name.table_name).

 • revenue is the name of the target column containing ground truth values.